Updated on 2025-09-11 GMT+08:00

 The disk supports high I/O, ultra-high I/O, Extreme SSD, and General Purpose SSD types.
 For more information, see Disk Types and Performance.

-• Custom: The system calculates Brokers and Storage Space per Broker, and provides Recommended Specifications based on your specified parameters: Peak Creation Traffic, Retrieval Traffic, Replicas per Topic, Total Partitions, and Messages Created During Retention Period.
-This function is not supported in v3.x.
+• Custom: The system calculates Brokers and Storage Space per Broker, and provides Recommended Specifications based on your selected version and specified parameters: Peak Creation Traffic, Retrieval Traffic, Replicas per Topic, Total Partitions, and Messages Created During Retention Period.

 Figure 2 Specification calculation